-3.2 Explicit Routing Object
+4.2 Explicit Routing Object

-A Connection request can optionally include an Explicit Routing Object (ero) element.
-An ero is an ordered list of STPs that describe the route that should be taken by the Connection.
-The inter-Network pathfinder will use STPs listed in an ero element as constraints during the pathfinding process.
-The Connection will include all of the STPs in the ero in the sequence in which they are listed.
-However an ero is not 'strict' in the sense that a Connection is allowed to transit intermediate STPs between the STPs listed in the ero.
+A Connection request can optionally include an Explicit Routing Object (ERO) element.
+An ERO is an ordered list of STPs that describe the route that should be taken by the Connection.
+The inter-Network pathfinder will use STPs listed in an ERO element as constraints during the pathfinding process.
+The Connection will include all of the STPs in the ERO in the sequence in which they are listed.
+However an ERO is not 'strict' in the sense that a Connection is allowed to transit intermediate STPs between the STPs listed in the ERO.

 Figure 2 shows an example of a Connection.
-This Connection conforms to any of the following eros: (STP b, STP d, STP f), or (STP c, STP e, STP g).
-Note that as the ingress and egress STPs of a Connection are defined in dedicated fields of the Connection request, they MUST not be included in the ero.
+This Connection conforms to any of the following ERO: (STP b, STP d, STP f), or (STP c, STP e, STP g).
+Note that as the ingress and egress STPs of a Connection are defined in dedicated fields of the Connection request, they are not included in the ERO.
+Also note that STP at either end of an SDP can be used to uniquely identify the SDP to transit.
+Both STPs in a single SDP are not required in the ERO, and in fact, only a single one should be specified.